Hyndeley History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The ancestors of the name Hyndeley date back to the Anglo-Saxon tribes of Britain.
 The name is derived from when the Hyndeley family lived at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
-They are derived from the Old English words hind, which meant "female deer," and leah, which meant "forest clearing."
+Both place names are essentially are derived from the Old English words "hind," which meant "female deer," and "leah," which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Early Origins of the Hyndeley family

 The surname Hyndeley was first found in Lancashire, now part of Greater Manchester.

 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Early rolls included Simon de Hindelay in the Assize Rolls of Yorkshire in 1219 and Robert de Hindeley in the Assize Rolls for Durham in 1243.

 The Yorkshire Poll Tax Rolls of 1379 included Margareta de Hyndelay; Roger de Hyndelay; and Matilda de Hyndelay.